MicrosoftDocs/VBA-Docs/api/Excel.textconnection.textfiletextqualifier.md

 ---

-# TextConnection.TextFileTextQualifier Property (Excel)
+# TextConnection.TextFileTextQualifier property (Excel)

 Returns or sets the text qualifier when you import a text file into a query table.
 The text qualifier specifies that the enclosed data is in text format.
-Read/Write [XlTextQualifier Enumeration (Excel)](Excel.XlTextQualifier.md)
+Read/Write [xlTextQualifier enumeration (Excel)](Excel.xlTextQualifier.md)

 ## Syntax